Modular-ML-inference/inference-server/README.md

 It is also possible to deploy only the inference service without the need for any additional dependencies.
 In order to do so, please run `helm install fllocaloperationslocal fllocaloperations --set inferenceapp.fullDeployment.enabled=false`.

+# Prometheus metrics

+The Prometheus metrics are available for scraping on the the port `9050` under url `/metrics` on the trainingapp, and on the port `9000` without any additional url path changes in the inferenceapp.